The Pitner Gasoline Lighting Co., Chicago,

 The Aladdin 401 shade is not original to the lamp.

-The fount was originally brass as seen here.
+The San Diego lamp was also finished in nickel as seen here.

 This Model 296 lamp is badged Standard-Gillett Light Co.,